oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Intro-Jenkins.md

 ### 1. setUpOCI Pipeline

 This is equivalent to running *setUpOCI.py* from CLI.
+This will also trigger terraform-apply pipelines for the corresponding services chosen in setUpOCI pipeline.
 Below table shows the stages executed in this pipeline along with their description:

 <details><summary><b>Expand this to view setUpOCI Pipeline Stages</b> </summary>